Interop-Bridges/Windows-Azure-PHP-Scaffolders/Drupal/Readme.txt

    software listed in Windows Control Panel -> Program and Features.
 If it says 1.4.20227.1419, then you need to uninstall your
    Windows Azure SDK and re-install it using Web Platform Installer.

-2) run build_scaffolder.bat command.
+3) run build_scaffolder.bat command.
 This will produce drupal.phar file in current directory.

    build_scaffolder.bat
    ====================
    scaffolder.bat build --InputPath=.\source --OutputFile=.\drupal.phar

-3) Edit run_scaffolder.bat to provide your SQL Azure and Windows Azure storage credentials.
+4) Edit run_scaffolder.bat and replace ***** with correspnding values for your SQL Azure and Windows Azure storage credentials.

-4) Execute run_scaffolder.bat.
+5) Execute run_scaffolder.bat.
 It will create .\build\drupal folder and put all files needed for packaging.

    run_scaffolder.bat
    ==================